Achievable logoAchievable logo

 Core issues addressed by ERISA

-Defined contribution plans are more prevalent and easier to administer.
-The benefit that will ultimately be received by the plan participant is unknown; it depends on the investment return of the funds in the plan.
-With a defined contribution plan, the IRS restricts allowable contributions to certain amounts.
-While there is a “catch-up” provision that allows people over 50 to contribute more to a qualified plan, if a person exceeds the maximum allowable contribution, a 6% per year penalty will be assessed on the excess contribution.
+With a defined contribution plan, the IRS limits allowable contributions.
+There is also a “catch-up” provision that allows people over age 50 to contribute more to a qualified plan.
+If a person exceeds the maximum allowable contribution, a 6% per year penalty is assessed on the excess contribution.

-Types of Qualified Plans
+Types of qualified plans

 401(k):